 Lesson 03 | Using Technology

 Hi guys!
 Today we will be chatting about how to use technology such as your computer and apps on your phone to help you get your pocket pages done.
+But first, I have some really important thoughts I want to share with you as you think about your photo documenting and printing process.
+Have a listen.

-Do I hear a collective groan?
 Technology can be daunting.
 Oh yes.
 I hear you and I feel it too.
 I am a techno-phobe at heart and I will confess that I hate trying to learn new software!
 But I also know that it can be a big help in streamlining our process and our workflow so that in the end, it is easier.

 I wrote down the exact process of where technology comes into play for me, when creating pocket pages.
 Obviously you can use your computer or phone for any steps in scrapbooking, and I think it is amazing the layouts that people create using only their phone!
 But for the purposes of this class, we are going to stick to my process when creating pocket pages, which means taking photos, printing them, and sliding them into pockets.
 In Lesson 02 I shared my process for batch printing using Lightroom, when I am catching up in older albums.
 You can also print one layout at a time, perhaps as you are working through your current album.
 This process looks something like this: